 Julio Rodriguez has a very interesting profile.
 The power and patience at such a young age screams star potential, especially when that is added to probable league average defender in right field.
 He has also performed well in A-ball as an 18 year old, so far.
 While I don’t like using A-ball stats as an indicator for future success, I do think there is some merit to using Rodriguez’s stats.
 He skipped over rookie league ball completely, and at 18, is holding his own against “more advanced” competition.
 However, I would be very concerned about the likelihood of him hitting into cheap outs, via the shift, if he doesn’t make some changes to his swing.

 If you aren’t aware, Rodriguez just suffered a hairline fracture in his hand the other day and will be out for a little over a month.
 This doesn’t change anything about my outlook, due to him being 18 in A-ball, and you won’t be buying his prices to try to quick flip.

 This article is neither written to tell you to buy or sell at his current prices of around $125 a base auto, as this price point will be changing over the coming weeks.
-I merely want to better inform you of a player who has tools reminiscent of Juan Soto, albeit with a more power and pull happy approach.
+I merely want to better inform you of a player who has tools reminiscent of Juan Soto, albeit with a more powerful and pull-happy approach.